RuiZhong961230/MEMPA/README.md

 CEC benchmarks and Engineering problems are provided by opfunu==1.0.0 and enoppy==0.1.1 libraries, respectively.
 The NSL-KDD dataset is downloaded from https://www.kaggle.com/datasets/hassan06/nslkdd.

 ## Contact
-If you have any questions, please don't hesitate to contact zhongrui[at]iic.hokudai.ac.jp
+If you have any questions, please don't hesitate to contact zhongminwang[at]ynau.edu.cn and zhongrui[at]iic.hokudai.ac.jp